 You are here

 The Honors Program is a curriculum designed to meet the needs of students who have demonstrated their academic excellence and who wish to take challenging, interesting, even unusual courses to meet their general education requirements - the core courses you must take for a college degree.
-You will not need to take any extra courses or any courses that will not apply to your current major or program of study.
-You will be to choose from courses in English, History, Mathematics, Science, Social Science, Speech and Drama and the Humanities.
+It is not necessary to take any extra courses or courses that will not apply to your current major or program of study.
+You will be able to choose from courses in English, History, Mathematics, Science, Social Science, Speech and Drama and the Humanities.
 View the available courses on the class schedule, under honors.